luyadev/luya/docs/guide/app-menu.md

 #### findOne()

-To retrieve just a single menu item from the menu component based on parameters, you can use the `findOne()` method:
+To retrieve just a single menu item from the menu component based on parameters, you can use the {{\luya\cms\Menu::findOne}} method:

 ```php
 echo Yii::$app->menu->findOne(['id' => 1])->link;